IaVashik/PCapture-LIB/SRC/Utils/readme.md

 **Parameters:**

-* `soundPath` (string, array, or arrayLib): The path to the sound script or a list of paths to sound scripts, relative to the `sound` directory.
+* `soundPath` (string, array, or ArrayEx): The path to the sound script or a list of paths to sound scripts, relative to the `sound` directory.

 **Example:**